UTA's quest for its first Sun Belt Championships title begins with a Friday quarterfinal game.

-UTA looking to maintain its solid home form Thursday against the Trojans.
+UTA looking to maintain its home form in key Sun Belt contests

 That intensity has played well in Arlington, and the likeable coach now ties LeGrand, who led the Mavericks from 1976-87, as the second longest tenured coaches in UTA men1s hoops history.
 Only Tom Tinker, who coached for 23 years, including UTA1s first seven as a four-year school, paced the sidelines for a longer period of time.
 Among Southland Conference coaches, only Louisiana-Monroe1s Mike Vining has been at his respective school longer.

 This season, McCarter is looking to put his team near the top of the conference standings and get one more crack at its first-ever NCAA Tournament bid by charging through the SLC Tournament.
 His team1s experience will help, but if the squad can adopt McCarter1s intensity and enthusiasm, that could be the key to a solid year.

 McCarter took over the squad in 1992 and led the Mavericks to a surprising 16-12 record, the third winningest season in school history.
 In 1994-95, the Mavericks won their final three games of the regular season and earned a trip to the SLC Post-Season Tournament.
 The next season, after losing four of his five starters, McCarter's squad was picked by all the so-called experts to finish last in the SLC.
 Not only did McCarter surprise the experts by posting a 12-15 record, he led the Mavericks to an 8-8 mark in the SLC and a trip to the Century Cellunet/SLC Basketball Classic.